mongodb/specifications/source/server-selection/server-selection.rst

       configuration.
 Languages with dynamic argument lists MUST throw an error if a read preference is provided as an argument.

+      If a client provides a specific helper for inline mapreduce, then the *regular* mapreduce helper is "must use primary."

       Clients SHOULD rely on the server to return a "not master" or other error if the command is "must-use-primary".
 Clients MAY raise an exception before sending the command if the topology type is Single and the server